rohitvijayan1111/Obsidian-notes/AWS/DVA/IAM.md

 - HOW To open an user account in aws??

 ## IAM Roles
-• Some AWS service will need tc perform actions on your behalf
+• Some AWS service will need to perform actions on your behalf
 • To do so, we will assign permissions to AWS services with IAM Roles

 ### Creating IAM Roles